clintmckenna/oTree_gpt/README.md

 Using ElevenLabs, you can specify what voice id you would like the agent to use.
 You can also specify the tone of the voice by adding a prefix to the text.
 More information about the ElevenLabs API can be found [here](https://elevenlabs.io/docs/capabilities/text-to-speech).

 You can also save the user audio if desired to run further analyses on (e.g. paralinguistic features).
 As this is identifiable data, please use best security practices.
+You can explore the voices in ElevenLabs community [here](https://elevenlabs.io/app/voice-library).

+I should note that this app has not been tested for performance or scalability, so I would advise to not run too many subjects at once.
+Additionally, ElevenLabs can be expensive to run, so be mindful of how many credits you are using throughout your studies.

 ## Experiment Settings